 Remember that intermittent fasting, for example eating dinner at 6 in the evening and not eating anything until lunchtime the next day will put you in ketosis to start with, so you are on the right track.

-You will not need snacks because the meals are very satisfying and you will get enough nutrients but if you experience any cravings, adding another tablespoon or two of olive oil or butter to your meals will help.
+You will not need snacks because the meals are very satisfying and you will get enough nutrients but if you experience any cravings, adding a tablespoon or two of olive oil or butter to your meals will help.
+If you feel like having a snack a hard-boiled egg or a handful of biltong (with fat) works well.

 For breakfast have two to three eggs with 2 tablespoons of butter.
 On weekends have a classic bacon and eggs breakfast or 2 eggs with one tablespoon butter, 1 tablespoon olive oil, slices of avocado and one tablespoon avocado oil.
 Alternatively, have a Bulletproof Coffee for breakfast.
 (You can Google the recipe)

 If you are not hungry when you wake up, feel free to skip breakfast or just have a cup of bulletproof coffee.
 Reduced hunger is common on a keto diet, so don’t worry about skipping any meal.